Getting to Know Your Neighborhood: Brookline Village

 41 Harvard St.

 This cozy delicatessen gives Italian eateries in the North End a run for their money.
 Featuring fresh, affordable homemade pastas and more than a dozen sauces for eat-in or takeout, it’s the place to grab a sandwich for lunch or a prepared meal when you don’t feel like making dinner.
-The pumpkin tortellini and lobster ravioli are a must, as are the numerous panini and sandwich selections.
+The homemade meatballs with pasta and the lobster ravioli are a must, as are the numerous panini and sandwich selections.

 43 Harvard St.